 Your original reason for becoming a landlord was earning some supplementary cash, but you also wanted to provide a great home for equally great tenants.
 Unfortunately, not every tenant who looks great on paper makes for a great tenant in actuality.
-Insurance by Castle understands common California tenant issues, and we also know how you can address them.
+Landlord Insurance by Castle understands common California tenant issues, and we also know how you can address them.
 Here are five common issues and how to resolve them.

 1. Great Applicants Turn Into Terrible Tenants